easy-software-ufal/catalog-test-smells/docs/source/Code related/Code duplication/index.rst

     Missing Parameterised Test
     Missing Test Data Factory
     Test Code Duplication
-    The F And Last Rites
+    The First And Last Rites
     Two For The Price Of One